Pretty-Good-Freedom-Tech/brainstorm/docs/TO_DO.md

+## TODO 7 April 2025
+- fix Friends relays list in hasenpfeffr.conf; set different relays for subcategories
+- move export files from algos to export directory
+- refactor auth scripts
+- refactor nip-85 publishing scripts
+- set up default localhost if hosting locally
+- make sure neo4j constraints and indexes are set up seamlessly in the background
+- make routine tasks refresh more frequently when in the middle of processing tasks
+- refactor installation scripts

 ## FEATURES TO ADD
 - ☐ user can select whether to use recommended friends relays or personal relays list
 - ☐ verify calculation of GrapeRank scores on profile page